mfwgenerics/koala/docs/site/docs/advanced-usage/extending.md

 # Extending the DSL

+In practice, it is necessary to extend Koala to support a larger set of SQL and to better integrate with user-defined data types.
+Koala provides different mechanisms to extend the library without having to revert to raw queries.

 ## Mapped columns

 Mapped columns are an easy way to support user defined types that can be expressed